Development outside Nuuk requires political decisions

 Published

-Chairman of the Economic Council, Torben M. Andersen emphasizes that Greenland's large geography and small population amplify the consequences:
+Chairman of the Economic Council, Torben M. Andersen, emphasizes that Greenland's large geography and small population amplify the consequences:

-Smallholder disadvantages are at the heart of inequality
+Small-scale farming disadvantages are at the heart of inequality

-Many municipalities and residential areas are vulnerable
+Many municipalities and settlements are vulnerable

 Business is the prerequisite for development